bjgarcia/hdzero-goggle-services/README.md

 ```

 ## File Api
 API operates on the SD Card mount point only.
-Anything outside of that is prevented.
-The API prevents malicious code by scrubbing paths and limiting file names.
+It discourages malicious code by scrubbing paths and limiting file names.
 The connection is not secure.
-Give anyone access to your network.
+Don't give anyone access to your network.
+Uploads and downloads are limited to 25 MG.

 ### Get Methods
 List will accepts simple globs and a single period extension.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.
 The stat method will accept a path outside of sd card.
-The upload/download file size is limited to just under 25mg (24400 x 1024).

 ```
 /cgi-bin/file